SAP OData Private Preview

 Fivetran adds one extra system column, _fivetran_synced

-, to every destination table to give you insight into the progress and changes of your connector:
+, to each destination table to provide insight into sync progress and timing:

 Column | Type | Description |